Sweet Life (Frank Ocean song)

 "Sweet Life" is a song by American singer Frank Ocean, released as the third single from his debut studio album Channel Orange (2012).
 The song was written and produced by Ocean and Pharrell Williams, member of the production duo The Neptunes.
 The track was released on July 6, 2012, when Ocean posted a download of the song onto his Tumblr account, and it debuted on iTunes on July 12.
 The song features a vocal loop, warm horn sections and lush, tropical production.
 The song explores a disillusionment and wealth within Ladera Heights and lyrically explores a narrative of people wasting their life away on the beach and Ocean's desire not to involve himself with such a life.
 The song draws inspiration from Ocean's own early life.

 The song received overwhelmingly positive reviews from critics who praised its smooth production and the social commentary in Ocean's lyrics.
-Some writers described it as a highlight from the album, and it was widely compared to the work of soul singer Stevie Wonder.
+Some writers described it as a highlight from the album, and its production was widely compared to the work of Stevie Wonder.
 The track charted on the South Korea Gaon International Chart at position 124.
 Ocean performed "Sweet Life" during his Channel Orange Tour through North America.